Maplesoft/openmaple/README.md

 ### Instructions for use

-OpenMaple for Python requires an installation of Maple 2023 on the same machine.
+OpenMaple for Python requires an installation of Maple 2023 or later on the same machine.
 To get this to work, set either an environment variable to specify the location of your Maple installation.

-You can set the MAPLE environment variable to point at the root of your Maple installation, for example C:\Program Files\Maple 2024 (on Windows) or /Library/Frameworks/Maple.framework/Versions/2024 (on macOS).
+You can set the MAPLE environment variable to point at the root of your Maple installation, for example `C:\Program Files\Maple 2024` (on Windows) or `/Library/Frameworks/Maple.framework/Versions/2024` (on macOS).

 Alternatively, you can set an environment variable to explicitly specify the Maple binary directory.
 Examples for specific platforms using default install locations:
 * For Windows set PATH to include `C:\Program Files\Maple 2024\bin.X86_64_WINDOWS`